vinamramunot-tech/vinamramunot-tech/README.md

 ### Hello Everyone!<img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Hi.gif" width="22px">
-This is **Vinamra Munot**😊.
+This is **Vinny**😊.
 I am currently pursuing B.Sc at Purdue University.
 I am looking to pursue a challenging career and be part of a progressive organization that gives a scope to enhance my knowledge and utilizing my skills towards the growth of the organisation.
 ___________________________________________________________________________________________________________________________________
 **I am a self driven and versatile individual with a strong interest in Software Development and passion for project management, public speaking, fifa and quantum physics.
 I am a sport enthusiast as well and a State Level Soccer Player.
 I desire to make a positive impact on the people around me and hope to achieve this through personal projects, internships, hackathons and other experiences.**
 ___________________________________________________________________________________________________________________________________